datawhores/AHD-Uploader/README.md

     - qbit
     - transmission
     - deluge
+    - watchdir:If  client is not any of the above values, then it is a "watchdir".
+To properly use pass the full path to the directory you want to upload to

 - -- clientpass:For clients that need passwords forauth
 - -- clientuser: For clients that need usernames for auth